ant512/EarthShakerDS/README.txt

 When the game starts, a menu system appears on the top screen.
-You can choose to start from the beginning of the game ("Start"), select a level from the level select menu ("Level Select"), or play with the game's sound effects ("Sound Test").
+You can choose to start from the beginning of the game ("Start"), select a level from the level select menu ("Level Select"), play with the game's sound effects ("Sound Test") or try out the level editor ("Level Editor").
 Navigate to the desired option using the up and down buttons or the Select button.
 You can page through the options more quickly by using the left and right buttons.
 When the correct option is highlighted, press A or Start to select it.
 The B button returns to the previous menu if a submenu is currently active.

 Gameplay